Signatures of deconfined quark phases in binary neutron star mergers: Merger Dynamics

 The presence of matter repeatedly crossing the phase boundary is generic across our set of simulations.
 Such a behavior was expected to take place on the basis of the analysis of thermodynamic trajectories from simulations that employed purely hadronic EOSs \cite{Hanauske:2019qgs}.
 It is now confirmed for the first time in our work.
 This process is also illustrated in figure \ref{fig:Yq_rho_t}, where we show the evolution in time for the quark fraction and density for two tracer particles: one from the $1.3325\ \msun - 1.3325\ \msun$ binary and one from the $1.482\ \msun - 1.259\ \msun$ binary.
 We find that the oscillations in $\rm{Y_q}$ correlate with the density oscillations.
 This suggests that the phase boundary traversal is triggered by the oscillations of the remnant after its formation.
 Indeed, we find that the density oscillations in the tracer particles closely track those of the maximum density.
 These density oscillations either culminate in BH formation or are damped over a timescale of ${\sim}10{-}20\ {\rm ms}$ \cite{Bernuzzi:2015opx}.

 Figure \ref{fig:2D_Hist} shows a complementary analysis of the phase diagram for the $1.3325\ \msun - 1.3325\ \msun$ binary.
 Instead of showing the thermodynamic trajectories of a specific fluid element, we provide a snapshot of the entire star at a fixed time, 2.3~ms after the merger.
 In particular, we show a histogram of the data from all the tracers in the simulation.
 The color represents the sum of all the masses of tracer particles in a particular temperature and density range.
 We also plot contours of the quark fraction on and above the threshold for the deconfinement phase transition.
 The red streak at low temperature ${\sim}10\ {\rm MeV}$ in the range of densities between $2\rho_{\rm nuc}{-}3 \rho_{\rm nuc}$ represents the thermodynamic state of the bulk of the remnant's core matter.
 This extends to sufficiently high densities to cross the phase boundary according to our adopted EOS.
 However, quarks are also formed at lower densities in the high temperature regions ($\rm{T} \sim 50\ {\rm MeV}$) that have been heated during the merger phase.
 These hot layers are located at the periphery of the quark core \cite{Bernuzzi:2015opx}.
 Our data show that, if indeed the phase transition to deconfined quarks is of the first order, then, depending on the particular location of the critical point in the QCD phase diagram, matter could simultaneously undergo both a first order and a crossover phase transition in different parts of the remnant.
+We remark here that these hot and cold regions of deconfined quark matter in and around the remnant's core were also observed by Blacker et al. \cite{Blacker:2020nlq} in their rest mass distributions over a density-temperature plane of DD2F-SF EOSs.